PureStorage-OpenConnect/k8s-px-terraform/docs/baremetal/README.md

 		reboot now

 ## Steps
-### 1. Setup the controller:
+### 1. Setup the jumphost:
-Conroller is the machine where you will be running all the terraform commands.
+Jumphost is the machine where you will be running all the terraform commands.
 Here are the steps to prepare it:

 > Note: It can be one of the machines you are going to use for kubernetes cluster.

-- Login to your controller machine with ssh.
+- Login to your jumphost machine with ssh.
 - Install basic utilities:

 	**CentOS:**